Describe Ubik here? Why, all you need to know is that you want it!

 - Retcon: Literally Pat Conley's power.
 As Runciter puts it, she has "An ability anyhow connected with time reversion; not, strictly speaking, the ability to travel through time for instance, she can't go into the future.
 In a certain sense, she can't go into the past either; what she does, as near as I can comprehend it, is start a counter-process that uncovers the prior stages inherent in configurations of matter".

 - Techno Babble: Parodied.
-Asking what Ubik is yields an incredibly long, complicated answer full of all sorts of technical jargon, which Joe interrupts because, if the person giving the answer uses the phrase "negative ions" *, they probably don't know what they're talking about.
+Asking what Ubik is yields an incredibly long, complicated answer full of all sorts of technical jargon, which Joe interrupts because, if the person giving the answer uses the phrase "negative ions", he figures they probably don't know what they're talking about.note

 - Values Dissonance: In-Universe.
-The protagonist is rather uncomfortable to realize that the average US citizens of 1939 has more in common with the Nazis than with them.
+Joe Chip is rather uncomfortable to realize that the average US citizens of 1939 has more in common with the Nazis than with them.
+He even remarks that he's never heard the N-word used before.
+Of course, he comes from 1992, the real-life year of the Rodney King riots.
+Dick's post-racial future is probably even more optimistic than the easy lunar travel.